Skip to content

 cluster_tree_ class-attribute instance-attribute

-cluster_tree: ClusterTree = field(
+cluster_tree_: ClusterTree = field(default_factory=ClusterTree)

 The cluster tree